 10.3.
 Dissemination format - online database

-Information is provided in the Database of Indicators (Business statistics > Construction > Building construction > Indicators of building permits for the construction of new buildings).
+Information is available in the Database of Indicators (Business statistics > Construction > Building construction > Indicators of building permits for the construction of new buildings).

-Data on new buildings, dwellings, and their useful floor area for which building permits were granted are published quarterly in absolute figures, since the 1st quarter of the 1999 year.
+Data on new buildings, dwellings, and their useful floor area for which building permits have been granted, have been published quarterly in absolute figures, since the 1st quarter of the 1999 year.

 The standard tables are produced: